ikjordan/sz81_2_1_8/README.md

 Determines how fast the emulated TV will find vertical lock.
 The smaller the number, the longer to achieve lock

+## Extra functionality
+The ZX81 emulation supports the loading and saving of named blocks.
+The syntax follows that of picozx81 and [ZXpand](https://github-wiki-see.page/m/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual)
+# Build and Run
 ## To run on Pi
 sz81 uses SDL1.2.
-The latest Raspberry Pi OS (bookworm) default to Wayland for faster Pis.
+The latest Raspberry Pi OS (bookworm) defaults to Wayland for Pi4 and Pi5.
 When SDL1.2 is used with wayland the resize flag is not respected.
 This means that the sz81 window can be resized by the user, even though the underlying code does not support this.
 The following can prevent the resize:

 1. Install sdl12-compat
 `sudo apt install libsdl1.2-compat`